Sharing Comfort and Companionship

 The applicant must understand that an Emotional Support Animal has limited access rights under Fair Housing and the Air Carrier’s Access Act (ACAA), but does not have the same access rights as Service Animals under the ADA Laws.

 Read through all of the eligibility and requirements information below before requesting an application via email to our Admissions & Graduate Services Department.

 Emotional Support Dog Information

-In order to qualify for this service, the applicant must:
+In order to qualify for our Emotional Support Dog program, an applicant must:

 - Be active, retired or inactive military

 - Be at least 18 years of age